jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 increase  from left  to  right.
 In some  cases,  it  is difficult  to determine   the   final   footprint    of   the   operation   ("galea" multiplication, for example).
-So we allow negative  coordinates if we need to insert a  new line above the operation of a  new column on the left of the operation.
+So we allow negative  coordinates if we need to insert a  new line above the operation or a  new column to the left of the operation.

 This  lead  us to  the  distinction  between logical  coordinates  and